Moving into a strata building: 4 steps to a smooth move

 Even if parking isn’t an issue, it’s always best to organise your moving in slot so that you can use protective equipment.

 The building manager will provide you with a lift key and lift blankets.
 If your building doesn’t have a building manager, get in contact with your strata manager instead.

 Lift blankets and keys make moving in a much safer proposition.
-Ken explains.
+Julian explains.